yasirusama61/yasirusama61/README.md

 </p>

 # 👋 Hi there, I'm Usama Yasir Khan!
-I'm an **AI Engineer at XING Mobility** with a passion for advancing technology in battery management systems, machine learning, and AI-driven solutions for real-world challenges.
-I specialize in temperature prediction, state estimation, and digital twin development for energy storage systems and electric vehicles.
+I'm an **AI Engineer** with a passion for advancing technology in battery management systems, machine learning, and AI-driven solutions for real-world challenges.
+I specialize in temperature prediction, state estimation, for energy storage systems and electric vehicles.

 ---